DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 Centro de Documentación e Investigación de la Cultura de Izquierdas (CeDInCI) in Buenos Aires, which is devoted to the preservation of materials produced by Latin American Left movements.
-One should also note the existence of cultural centres such as the May Day Rooms (see in this volume Rosemary Grennan’s essay) which, in being devoted to the archiving of multiple movements, offer a measure of institutional stability within a changing activist landscape.
+One should also note the existence of cultural centres such as the MayDay Rooms (see in this volume Rosemary Grennan’s essay) which, in being devoted to the archiving of multiple movements, offer a measure of institutional stability within a changing activist landscape.
 According to Phil Cohen,